 When it comes to live sound or studio applications these are the most common interfaces:

 - Dante by Audinate– Digital Audio Network Through Ethernet

 - MADI – AES10

 - AVB – Audio Video Bridging

 - and more…

-Depending on the type of mixing console it might offer one or more of these interface already.
-Most Mixing Console Manufacturers offer expansion cards for different digital audio formats as well.
-Of course, also digital mixing consoles that do not offer these interfaces as well as analog mixing boards can be incorporated by connecting Analog Outputs to an Analog-to-Digital converter.
+Depending on what type of mixing console you use, it might offer one or more of these interfaces already.
+Most mixing console manufacturers offer expansion cards for different digital audio formats as well.
+Of course, even digital mixing consoles that do not offer these interfaces as well as analog mixing boards can be incorporated by connecting Analog Outputs to an Analog-to-Digital converter.